maxtoroq/maxtoroq.github.io/_posts/2016-04-06-aspnet-programming-with-xcst.md

 tags: [xcst, asp.net]
 ---

 [XCST][1] is new page/view language available for ASP.NET.
 Just like Razor, it compiles to C#, but it offers much greater modularity, composability and extensibility.
 This post however won't go into much details, instead we'll jump right into building a contact form page.
-This will give you a guick idea about the look and feel of the language and learn some of its features.
+This will give you a quick idea about the look and feel of the language and learn some of its features.

 Model
 -----